mihir-elite/apns-server/README.md

    production servers

-Thre's a working example after the class source code.
+Thre's a working example after the class source code:

 1. Simply add your Redis endpoint (default is 127.0.0.1)
-2. Add your certificates as 'apns-dev.pem' and 'apns-prod.pem' and
+2. Add your certificates as 'apns-dev.pem' and 'apns-prod.pem' and the Entrust certificates 'entrust_root_certification_authority.pem' or 'entrust_2048_ca.cer'

-the Entrust certificates 'entrust_root_certification_authority.pem' or 'entrust_2048_ca.cer'
+Run as:

-Run as php ApplePushNotificationServiceServer.php
+`php ApplePushNotificationServiceServer.php